shawngraham/cdh2020/content/en/tutorials/regex.md

 The `curl` command downloads the txt file and the the `>` pushes the result of the command to a file called `texas.txt`.

-3. Open `texas.txt` in Sublime Text, and open the Find menu and hit the Replace option; this opens the find and replace panel at the bottom of your window.
+3. Open `texas.txt` in your text editor, and open the Find menu and hit the Replace option; this opens the find and replace panel at the bottom of your window.
 Make sure to press the `.*` button in that panel to turn on regular expression search.

-4. Delete everything in this file that **isn't** the table of letters.
+4. Manually delete everything in this file that **isn't** the table of letters.
 The table starts with ‘Sam Houston to J. Pinckney Henderson, December 31, 1836 51’ and ends with ‘Wm.
 Henry Daingerfield to Ebenezer Allen, February 2, 1846 1582’.
 Your file will now have approximately 2000 lines in it.

 5. First thing we're going to do is identify any lines that indicate correspondence.
-We're going to look for the word 'to'.
+We're going to look for the word "to".
 In fact, we don't just want to find "to", but the entire line that contains it.
-We assume that every line that contains the word "to" in full is a line that has relevant letter information, and every line that does not is one we do not need.
+We assume that every line that contains the word "to" in full is a line that has relevant correspondence information, and every line that does not is one we do not need.

 You learned earlier that the pattern `.+` returns any amount of text, no matter what it says, and that `\b` indicates a word boundary.
-Thus, the pattern we want looks like this `.+\bto\b.+`. **Don't search yet**.
+Thus, the pattern we want will look like this `.+\bto\b.+`. **Don't search yet**.

-We want to mark these lines off as special, so let's add a tilde ~ before each of the lines that look like letters.
-This involves the find-and-replace function, and a query identical to the one before, but with parentheses around it, so it looks like the following
+We want to mark these lines off as special, so let's add a tilde `~` before each of the lines that look like letters.
+This involves the find-and-replace function, and a query identical to the one before, but with parentheses around it so it looks like the following

 (.+\<to\>)

 and the entire line is placed within a parenthetical group.
-Since this the first group in our search expression, we can replace that group with `\1` and put the tilde in front of it like so: `~\1`.
+The ability to _group_ parts of the search pattern results is powerful, because it allows us to make transformations to different parts of our overall search.
+Since this the first group in our search expression, we can replace that group with `\1` and put the tilde in front of it like so: `~\1` **if you're using Sublime Text**.
+If you're using Atom, you'd replace it like this: `~$1`

 **Do this**
 search for: `(.+\<to\>)`